bukosabino/ta/README.md

 # Technical Analysis Library in Python

-It is a technical analysis library to financial time series datasets (open, close, high, low, volume).
+It is a Technical Analysis library to financial time series datasets (open, close, high, low, volume).
 You can use it to do feature engineering from financial datasets.
-It is builded on pandas python library.
+It is builded on Python Pandas library.

 ![alt text](https://raw.githubusercontent.com/bukosabino/ta/master/doc/figure.png)

-The library has implemented 25 indicators and 46 features:
+The library has implemented 25 indicators and 48 features:

 #### Volume